ColinJClemence/DataScienceStuff/curriculum/week-09/3.3-lesson-big-data-intro-map-reduce/readme.md

 ## Independent practice (20 min)

 Now that you have a basic word count set up in python, try making the following tweeks to the map reduce code:
-*We'll take 5 minutes per exercise the convene and discuss the solution*
+*We'll take 5 minutes per exercise then we'll discuss the solution*

 Where do you make the requested changes below (i.e. mapper, reducer, terminal code)?
 What happens to the output after each line of code is added?